Pratham231b228/Minor_Project_1/README.md

 This project is a **multi-functional AI utility app** built using **Python** and **Gradio**, designed to demonstrate the capabilities of AI and interactive dashboards.
 The project currently includes:
-1. **Calculator** – Simple math calculations.
-2. **Summarizer** – Summarizes long text using HuggingFace BART.
+1. **Summarizer** – Summarizes long text using HuggingFace BART.
-3. **Financial News** – Placeholder tab showing news about a company.
+2. **Financial News** – Placeholder tab showing news about a company.
-4. **AI Agent** – Placeholder for a future AI-powered financial agent using LangChain.
+3. **AI Agent** – Placeholder for a future AI-powered financial agent using LangChain.

 ---